 Knowing your kitchen knife’s anatomy is just one part of the picture.
 In order to make your investment truly count in the long run, there are key factors to consider including:

-- Craftsmanship – When buying the best chef kitchen knives or any type of knives for that matter, how it is put together is a crucial factor.
+- Craftsmanship – When buying the best knives or any type of knives for that matter, how it is put together is a crucial factor.
 In other words, the brand you choose matters.
 There are several brands renowned for their world class quality you can check out to ensure superior craftsmanship.

 - Design – Knives also vary in terms of design and style.
 Excellent choices are those that have every part seamlessly connected together to create a finely tuned tool.
 Common styles may be Western, Japanese or a hybrid of both.